Wintellect/MSLearn/Building an AI Web App with Flask and Python/Includes/1-set-up-environment.md

 	pip install azure-cognitiveservices-vision-computervision
 	```

-Check the output and make sure that both packages install without errors.
+Check the output and make sure that both packages installed without errors.

 ## Install the Azure CLI